mapa17/manuelpasieka.com/content/de/projects/Transformer_based_Name_Generator_part1.md

 Congratulations for making it through the tutorial.
 You hopefully got an basic understanding on how to build a generative model and how to use the tutorial project to generate new names.

-But what about those new names?
-How do they compare with the training data?
+But what do you think about those generated names?
+How do they compare with the actual names (i.e training data)?
-Are they simple copies or shuffles of the original names?
-Do the names make any sense, or are they only random shuffles of characters?
+Are these simple copies or shuffles of the original names?
+Do the names make any sense, or are they only random sequence of characters?
-How much similarity and how much novelty do we want in our new names, and how do we quantify the similarity between them?
+How much similarity and how much novelty do we want in our new names, and how do we quantify the result?

-This and other questions we are going to discuss in the next blog post of this series.
+These and other questions we are going to discuss in the next blog post of this series.